The Abashiri Family: Characters

 The youngest member of the family, a small kid with a mean look.
 While not a fighter like Kikunosuke or Naojiro, he is an expert in explosives, using mostly his special disguise.

 Manga

 The original manga was published in the magazine Weekly Shōnen Champion (at the time only Shōnen Champion) published by Akita Shoten, from (first number of the magazine) to (cover dates).
-It has since then been republished in tankōbon format several times.
+It has since then has been republished in tankōbon format several times.